 experimental outlooks, the NAEFS precipitation outlooks, dynamical models (CFSv2), the 384-hour total precipitation forecasts

-from several runs of the GFS, climatology, the latest official Drought Monitor analysis (valid on December 30), observed
+from several runs of the GFS, climatology, the latest official U.S. Drought Monitor analysis (released on July 30), observed

 precipitation during the previous month, and initial conditions.

 A dry August climatology supports persistence across most if not all of California during August.
 Any drought improvement

 would likely be limited to southern California.
 If a tropical cyclone develops in the East Pacific later in the month and

 takes a similar track to Dolores, then a Gulf surge could result in heavy rainfall across the southeast desert of southern

 Drought intensified across the Pacific Northwest, Idaho, and western Montana since late June.
 According to the U.S. Drought

 Monitor valid on July 28, severe to extreme (D3-D4) drought is depicted for Oregon and Washington.
 USGS stream flows are at

 record low levels across Oregon, Washington, and northern Idaho.
 During early August, the extended range forecast models

 indicate the development of an upper-level trough, favoring above-median precipitation from the Pacific Northwest east to